Chiaki (television personality): Biography

-Chiaki was born in Maizuru, Kyoto on October 26, 1971 as the daughter of the chairman of Nippon Sheet Glass.
+Chiaki was born in Maizuru, Kyoto, on October 26, as the daughter of the chairman of Nippon Sheet Glass.
 Due to her father's job, she moved to Ichihara, Chiba soon after her birth.
 At the age of three, she started to take piano lessons, and continued for twelve years until she graduated from middle school.
 Although acting as a weird childish girl is her show business image, she is in fact known as a very well-mannered business person, as a result of exchanging letters with her mother who taught her etiquette when she was around 9 years old.
 At middle school she practiced kendo as part of a school club.

 In 1991, she won first place in a tarento audition TV programme hosted by Fuji TV.
 Afterwards, she played Nontan's voice, and also sang the theme song for the same popular anime about a cat.
-She became a successful singer as the lead vocalist and guitarist of the electronic rock group "Pocket Biscuits", formed as an instant music trio in a popular reality-show-like comedy programme hosted by a comedy duo "Utchan Nanchan" in 1995.
+She became a successful singer as the lead vocalist and guitarist of the electronic rock group "Pocket Biscuits", formed as an instant music trio in a popular reality show-like comedy programme hosted by a comedy duo "Utchan Nanchan" in 1995.
 The group's second single "Yellow Yellow Happy" sold a million copies.
 In 1998, the trio performed their hit number at the annual New Year's Eve music show Kōhaku Uta Gassen, with a rival music trio "Black Biscuits" featuring Taiwanese actress Vivian Hsu.
 They made two more million selling records but decided to cease their singing career in 2000.

 Chiaki married Shōzō Endō, of the comedy duo Cocorico, in July 2002.
 However, they got divorced in December 2007.
 They have a daughter, Iroha, born in 2003.
+As of 2024, it was revealed that the two became good friends and Chiaki was allowed by Endo to visit his home.

-She has also performed in minor voice acting roles, providing the voice for Blanky in the Japanese dub of the Brave Little Toaster film series, and more recently voicing Dorami in the 2005 version of Doraemon, and the 2015 film Doraemon: Nobita's Space Heroes.
+She has also performed voice acting roles, providing the voice for Blanky in the Japanese dub of the Brave Little Toaster film series, and Dorami in the 2005 Doraemon series and its movies from 2007 to 2017.

-Personality and Relationships
+Personal life

 Character

 Due to her petite, baby-faced childish appearance and high voice, she is often seen as much younger than her actual age.
 In addition to being a poisonous tongue, she sometimes talks to senior entertainers, including Ucchan Nanchan, as described below, without hesitation during the performance.